 **Please Note** This program is subject to change, updates will be made, session times may change and round 2 sessions will be added.
 Please check for the final version of the program closer to the symposium date.

-For more information about the sessions and for speaker bios click on the links below
+For more information about the sessions and speakers click on the links below.

 - WORKSHOP – Talk!
 Collaborate!
 And Listen!

 - Working Together to Superpower Libraries With Graphic Novels

 - Art in the library: why is it there and should we care?

 - Geeks as Guides: Youth Engagement in Public Libraries

 - A Criminologist, Engineer and Stand-up Comedian Walk Through the Door … They’re Just Heading to Work

 - Engineers of conduct and technicians of behaviour: A divergent look at cultural institutions, information professionals and the historical impossibility of neutrality

 - Safer Libraries: How we got our ideas heard